cloud66/help-old/_posts/igor/intro.md

 - Go to `https://you_slack_team.slack.com/apps/manage/custom-integrations`
 - Go to `Bots`
 - Go to `Add Configuration`
-- Choose the name of your bot, the name will be required before each commands
+- Choose the name of your bot - the name will be required before each command
 - Save the token for later

-Once you have filled the registration page you can invite your bot to any slack channels from your team you want : `/invite @bot-name`.
+Once you have created the bot you can invite it to any slack channel you want : `/invite @bot-name`.

 #### Download the app

-Then you must install the ChatOps app from the Cloud66's app store
+Then you must install Igor from the Cloud66 app store
 -   Go to ` https://app.cloud66.com/easydeploys`
--   Install the `ChatOps` app
+-   Install the `Igor` app
 -   Deploy the stack
--   Click on 'Browse' to access the web resgistration page for your bot.
+-   Click on 'Browse' to access the web registration page for your bot

 ### For any informations on how to use Igor:
 __________________________________________________________________